mbhewitt/CensusScheduler/README.md

 # CensusScheduler

-Census Scheduler Volunteer Management when there is no internet access.
-The primary goal is a system that can run a server for volunteer mangement that uses tablets as the primary interface.
+Census Scheduler is a shift management and staff scheduling application without access to the internet.
+The primary goal is to build a system that is comprised of a local server and multiple tablets for volunteers.

 see https://github.com/mbhewitt/CensusScheduler/blob/main/OPS_Install.md for server install and https://github.com/mbhewitt/CensusScheduler/blob/main/Tablet_setup.md for tablet setup.